 Grant funds will be applied to support programming such as self-care, career planning, interpersonal relationships, goal setting, and decision making which aim to maximize the promotion of healthy adolescent development.
-The youth will also have been assessed using applicable tools to determine how to best ensure appropriate adolescent development.
+The youth will be assessed using applicable tools to determine how to ensure appropriate adolescent development.
 While assessment tools are constantly being developed and revised, some of those used may include the Juvenile Assessment and Intervention System (JAIS), the Child and Adolescent Needs and Strengths Assessment (CANS), and/or the Youth Assessment and Screening Instrument (YASI).
 The JAIS is a supervision model, which weaves together a needs assessment and a risk assessment.
-At the heart of JAIS is a oneon-one conversation that focuses on who the youth is and particularly on their underlying motivations for behavior.
+At the heart of JAIS is a one-on-one conversation that focuses on who the youth is and particularly on their underlying motivations for behavior.

 The CANS tool is a multi-purpose tool that supports decision-making, including the appropriate level of services, which allows for effective monitoring and outcome of services.
 The CANS Assessment helps guide conversations among treatment team members about the wellbeing of the youth, identifying their strengths and needs, and aids in developing the rehabilitation plan.
 The YASI provides for analyzing information collected by officers, caseworkers, social workers, and other professionals who assess at-promise youth.
 These and other assessments will help identify the youth's needs and strengths, as well as areas, which need additional focus.
 The Teen Years Explained: A Guide to Healthy Adolescent Development, from the Center for Adolescent Health at Johns Hopkins, identifies five areas of adolescent development; physical, cognitive, emotional, social, and moral values.
 Programming will include lessons which include development in these areas and encourage the youth to learn about themselves, create positive experiences, and become responsible and contributing members of the community with confidence, passion, and purpose.

-While healthy physical development opportunities have been established in the county for quite some time, funding will be applied towards large muscle activity curriculums, yoga, meditation, nutritional standards and regular medical health screenings.
+While healthy physical development opportunities have been established in the county for quite some time, funding will be applied towards large muscle activity curriculums, nutritional standards, yoga and meditation.
 Learning opportunities to ensure cognitive development will include college classes and vocational training, as well as other knowledge-based opportunities.
 Emotional needs will be addressed by ensuring psychologically safe spaces for the youth to live and learn in, particularly during individual and group counseling and therapy.
-Social development will be achieved, in part, through the establishment of opportunities for the youth to create and maintain positive connections with supportive people (adults who will encourage them in their growth process).
+Social development will be achieved, in part, through opportunities for the youth to create and maintain positive connections with supportive people (adults who will encourage them in their growth process).
 These may include family members, teachers, therapists, probation corrections officers, program leaders, mentors and more.
+In order to provide this programming, community based providers and contracted non-governmental agencies will be sought out.

-To ensure the development of morals and values consistent with societal expectations, funding will be directed towards ensuring youth are given opportunities in all phases of the program to engage as learners, leaders, and team members, and access to faith-based opportunities.
-Treatment components used to assist in these endeavors may include the Forward Thinking journal series, a cognitive-behavioral series that uses evidence-based strategies to assist youth involved in the criminal justice system in making positive changes to their thoughts, feelings, and behaviors.
+To ensure the development of morals and values consistent with societal expectations, funding will be directed towards ensuring youth are given opportunities in all phases of the program to engage as learners, leaders, and team members.
+Treatment components used to assist in these endeavors may include the Forward Thinking journal series, a cognitive-behavioral series that assists youth in making positive changes to their thoughts, feelings, and behaviors.
 Additionally, a victim's awareness or restorative justice treatment component may be included when suitable.
 Restorative models of justice have worked with survivors to define the healing and justice they need, and to understand and connect to the positive transformation of the person who inflicted harm as part of their own recovery.